bykita/tgbot/README.md

 ### Gaining access to Flibusta
 If you live in a country where Flibusta is not blocked - ~~fuck you~~ congratulations!
 You can skip this step altogether.
 If not, then you need to bypass the restrictions.
 There are 3 ways of doing so:
-1. Use any working VPN
+1. Using a working VPN
-2. Use GoodbyeDPI (great for users from Russian Federation)
+2. Using GoodbyeDPI (great for users currently in Russian Federation)
-3. Use Tor Expert Bundle (used in v1.0.0)
+3. Using Tor Expert Bundle (slow, used in v1.0.0)

 ### Setting up GoodbyeDPI
 [GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) is a Deep Packet Inspection circumvention utility.
 Follow the instructions and Flibusta should be unblocked.